The history of Creation

 In 1896, physicist Henri Becquerel discovered that certain atoms suffer from spontaneous disintegration, what we now call natural radioactivity.
 In 1904, New Zealander Ernest Rutherford discovered that these disintegrations, that actually have as a result the conversion of a substance into another, happen at a very well determined rhythm.
 With this, in 1907 Bertram Boltwood developed a method for calculating the passing of time by comparing the amount of new substance created from this decay with the amount of original substance still remaining.
 For example, a sample of carbon-14 has 50 % of its mass transformed into nitrogen after about 5730 years.

 In 1828, Friedrich Wöhler achieved the synthesis of urea, a component of urine, from inorganic substances.
 Thomas Henry Huxley determined in 1868 that all living beings are composed basically of carbon, hydrogen, oxygen, and nitrogen.
 Aleksander Oparin, in 1924, and J. S. B. Haldane, in 1929, proposed that the primitive Earth’s atmosphere and oceans had chemical conditions favorable for the formation of complex organic molecules.
-Stanley Miller took this theory to the laboratory and in 1953 he created amino acids, which are components of proteins.
+Stanley Miller took this theory to the laboratory and in 1953 published the creation of amino acids, which are components of proteins.
 That same year James Watson and Francis Crick discovered the structure of the Deoxyribonucleic Acid (DNA), and explained how this molecule is capable to self reproduce and direct the construction of a living being.
 They won the Nobel Prize for this.

 In 1687, Isaac Newton published his discoveries that the same force of gravity that attracts an apple downwards also makes the Moon turn around the Earth, and in fact it affects the movement of everything in the Universe.
-In 1796, Pierre de Laplace observed through telescopes clouds of gases and dust in space that accumulate in whirlpools due to the gravity of the materials that compose them.
+By 1796, Pierre de Laplace had observed through telescopes clouds of gases and dust in space that accumulate in whirlpools due to the gravity of the materials that compose them.
 Then he suggested that the Solar System arose by a similar process.
 In 1944, Carl von Weizsäcker demonstrated that the movements of objects inside the Solar System truly indicate that they were born from a single spinning mass.

 Gravity makes everything attract everything, so the gases and dust particles glue themselves in even bigger particles, until they become pebbles, and then asteroids and comets that finally join together forming planets.
 At the center, most of the cloud mass joined into a superheated ball, from which the Sun arose.